Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ## The control node

 The machine the playbook is run from is known as the control node.
 Ansible has some prerequisites for this control node.
-The main one is that it needs to run on a POSIX compliant system ; meaning Linux or others Unix (Including MacOSX), but not windows.
+The main one is that it needs to run on a POSIX compliant system, meaning Linux or others Unix (including MacOSX) but not Windows.
 On windows please make see the provided `Vagrantfile` in order to kick start a local Linux VM where to deploy the playbook.

 More info on [control node](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html#control-node)